chetansinghsajwan/notes/git/three-tree-arch.md

 Also known as **Staging Area**.

-This tree is tracking Working Directory changes, that have been promoted with `git add`, to be stored in the next commit.
-This tree is a complex internal caching mechanism.
+This tree is used to track Working Directory changes, that have been promoted to be stored in the next commit.

 ## Working Tree